Moor Pool Heritage

 Bradford Property Trust

-Bradford Property Trust acquired the Moor Pool Estate from Harborne Tenants Ltd. Some owners and tenants had acquired a lot of shares and were happy to sell.
+Bradford Property Trust acquires the Moor Pool Estate from Harborne Tenants Ltd. Some owners and tenants acquire a lot of shares and are happy to sell.

 Houses protected